 The Society is made up of timber measurement professionals and those with an interest in it.
 Our members are from all regions of the world.
 The central meetings are typically three-day meetings, with workshops and presentations on various facets of timber measurement.
 The goal of the organization is to inform and educate the membership and to promote uniform measurement of timber.
 In addition to the central organization, there is one chapter holding meetings.
 The organization is an excellent network of knowledge and provides a forum for cooperation and exchange of information.
 Anyone with an interest in the measurement of timber is invited to become a member.
 Contact the Timber Measurement Society.

 |The 2015 meeting of the Timber Measurement Society to be held in Coeur d'Alene, Idaho, April 8-10, 2015

 The 2015 meeting will be held at the Coeur d'Alene Resort.
 There will be two full days of presentations and a one day field trip.
-Click here to see the meeting announcement.
+Click here to see the meeting announcement and agenda.